Specialties

 - Describe investigations that can be used to confirm the diagnosis of angina (CR3)

-- List FOUR classes of drugs used for angina and describe the mechanism of action, place in therapy (i.e. whether they reduce the risk of a CV event or just control the symptoms) and major side effects of each (CR3)
+- Learn those classes of drugs used for angina and describe the mechanism of action, place in therapy (i.e. whether they reduce the risk of a CV event or just control the symptoms) and major side effects of each (CR3)

 - Explain to a patient how to take sublingual GTN spray in the event of chest pain (CR3)

-- Give indications for referral of a patient with angina to a specialist cardiology service (CR3)
+- Learn about the indications for referral of a patient with angina to a specialist cardiology service (CR3)

 - Angina - Acute Management